- Square offers diverse services, including payment processing, business loans, and software solutions for efficient business operations.

 Square boasts some of the most affordable transaction fees in the U.S. for businesses doing less than $10,000 per month, and even those bringing home significantly more bacon may find that Square’s an ideal choice thanks to the free technology on offer and the relatively low-cost hardware to boot.

-If you use Square’s free credit-card reading dongle with your smartphone or tablet, the only fee you’ll pay for sales via swiped cards will be 2.75 percent of the total transaction, including taxes and tips.
+If you use Square’s free credit-card reading dongle with your smartphone or tablet, the only fee you’ll pay for sales via swiped cards will be 2.6 percent of the total transaction plus 10 cents, including taxes and tips.

-To accept chip cards, you’ll need to purchase a Square Reader for contactless and chip for $49.
-The same fees — 2.75 percent of the total transaction — apply for inserted chip cards, prepaid gift cards, wireless near field communication (NFC) payments, or the merchant POS mobile app.
+To accept chip cards, you’ll need to purchase a Square Reader for contactless and chip for $59.
+The same fees — 2.6 percent of the total transaction plus 10 cents — apply for inserted chip cards, prepaid gift cards, wireless near field communication (NFC) payments, or the merchant POS mobile app.

 Fees for swipe, chip, and NFC payments on the Square Terminal are 2.6 percent plus 10 cents, and they’re 2.5 percent plus 10 cents on the Square Register.
 Square for Restaurants using a Square Stand or Reader costs 2.6 percent plus 10 cents, while Square for Retail using a Stand or Reader costs 2.5 percent plus 10 cents.